Skip to main content

 Crowdstrike workflow step 6.27

-6.28 Click Publish, then in the Publish workflow dialog click Publish workflow.
-Toggle Status to on now or later to activate the workflow.
+1.28 Click Publish, then in the Publish workflow dialog click Publish workflow.
+When you are ready to active the workflow, toggle Status to on.

 Crowdstrike workflow step 6.28